Tutorial: Agent Collaboration

 Creating a Task

-Read @Plugins/Projects/init-proj.md and create a new task for
+Read @Shards/Projects/init-proj.md and create a new task for

 implementing user notifications.The agent will: